namshubs/namshubs/readme.md

 #### 💡 **Top Skills**
 - Setting up IT companies from scratch
 - Privacy and IT security expertise
-- Trade procurement and strategic networking
+- Trade procurement and supplychains
+- Global approach

 ---

 #### 🏆 **Favorite Fields**
 - **Telemedicine**: Innovating in healthcare technology
-- **Crypto**: Exploring blockchain and decentralized solutions
+- **Crypto**: Exploring blockchain and decentralized solutionsm
-- **Networking**: Building connections that drive impact
+- **Networking 1**: People - building connections - achieving together
+- **Networking 2**: Networking - the pysical part of the above

 ---